Skip to content

 Training, exam, and certification — all in one place

-• Approved by the Ohio Department of Health.
+• Approved by Ohio.
 ANAB–CFP Accredited.

-• View our official approval letter
+• View our official Ohio approval letter

 FoodSafePal Food Manager Certification Certificate